rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 :::

 An inline function can have multiple reified type parameters, and it can have non-reified type parameters in addition to the reified ones.
-Note that the `filterIsInstance` function is marked as `inline` even though it doesn’t expect any lambdas as arguments.
+Note that the `filterIsInstance` function is marked as `inline` even though it doesn't expect any lambdas as arguments.
 In 10.2.4, we discussed that marking a function as inline only has performance benefits when the function has function-type parameters and the corresponding arguments—lambdas—are inlined together with the function.
 But in this case, you aren’t marking the function as `inline` for performance reasons; instead, you’re doing it to enable the use of reified type parameters.

 To ensure good performance, you still need to keep track of the size of the function marked as inline.
-If the function becomes large, it’s better to extract the code that doesn’t depend on the reified type parameters into separate non-inline functions.
+If the function becomes large, it’s better to extract the code that doesn't depend on the reified type parameters into separate non-inline functions.

 ### 11.2.3 Avoiding `java.lang.Class` parameters by replacing class references with reified type parameters